Agnostic Front: The American Dream Died and Get Loud (2012–2020)

 In 2012, the group played at the Rebellion Festival in Blackpool, England, they played the festival again in 2014 and 2016.
 In 2012, the band held three commemorative 30th anniversary shows where they performed the 1989 live recording Live at CBGB in its entirety to paying homage to the New York hardcore subculture.
+They also embarked on an extensive European tour with Death by Stereo.
+During an Australian tour in 2012 guitarist Stigma became a local hero when a young child had slipped away from his mother and darted into the road.
+Stigma reacted immediately, rushing out after him and pulling him out of the path of an oncoming car.
+He managed to jump clear while holding the child, though the car still grazed his foot.
+Fortunately, he had boots on and came away with nothing more than a bruised ankle.

 In 2013, they once again took part in the Persistence tour alongside co headlining alongside Hatebreed.
-In May 2014, Joseph James was replaced by Craig Silverman.
+In May 2014, Joseph James was replaced by Craig Silverman who was a friend of Stigma's and was playing in fellow hardcore band Slapshot.
+Silverman continued to play in both bands simultaneously till 2019.
+In November 2014, it was announced the band had begun working on their 11th studio album.

-In 2015, the band released the album The American Dream Died via Nuclear Blast Records which consisted mostly of the bands older style of music with a modern touch.
+In 2015, the band released the album The American Dream Died via Nuclear Blast Records which consisted mostly of the band's older style of music with a modern touch.
 Blabbermouth.net scored the album 8.5 out of 10, stating, "Miret and company have engineered another blistering, attention-seizing album with nearly as much venom as Black Flag's 'My War.'"
 The band continued to tour extensively in Europe as well as the U.S. in support of the record.